juju-solutions/layer-cwr/README.md

 from the Jenkins workspace if desired.

-# Using CWR to build your Charms
+# Workflows

-We provide two actions that assist in wiring your github repository with the CI.
+CWR actions assist in wiring your github repository with the CI system in a variety of ways.

-## Build On Commit
+## CWR on Charm Source Commit

 If you want CWR to build your charm, test it and (optionally) release it to the charm store, call the `cwr-charm-commit` action.
 This action takes the